 the Lambton Kent District School Board, students can also participate

 in many provincial programs that expose students to opportunities beyond

 the classroom.
 These experiences take the form of Cooperative

 Education, SHSM and OYAP programs, Dual Credit Experiences and

 Education integrates academic study and theory with on-the-job

 experience.
 Students are placed in training stations in the community

 where they are provided with challenging responsibilities and learn by

 The Specialist High Skills Major (SHSM) is a Ministry approved program you can participate in during grade eleven and twelve.

-At NLSS, we offer SHSM programs in Agriculture, Construction and Health & Wellness.
+At NLSS, we offer SHSM programs in Agriculture, Construction, Manufacturing and Health & Wellness.